KaiyangZhou/Dassl.pytorch/README.md

 We don't provide detailed documentations for Dassl, unlike another [project](https://kaiyangzhou.github.io/deep-person-reid/) of ours.
 This is because Dassl is developed for research purpose and as a researcher, we think it's important to be able to read source code and we highly encourage you to do so---definitely not because we are lazy. :-)

 ## What's new
+- **[Oct 2023]** A new domain generalization method "[Parameter Exchange for Robust Dynamic Domain Generalization](https://dl.acm.org/doi/10.1145/3581783.3612318)" based on [DDG](https://arxiv.org/abs/2205.13913) in ACM MM'23 is added to this repo.
+See [here](https://github.com/MetaVisionLab/PE) for more details.
 - **[Oct 2022]** New paper "[On-Device Domain Generalization](https://arxiv.org/abs/2209.07521)" is out!
 Code, models and datasets: https://github.com/KaiyangZhou/on-device-dg.

 <details>